Organic infant formula & feeding support

 Keep your baby un-swaddled during waking hours

-Experiment with several kinds of blankets or commercially-made swaddle products to find what works best for you and your baby
+Experiment with several kinds of blankets or commercially made swaddle products to find what works best for you and your baby

-Learning how to wrap a baby in a swaddle blanket is challenging for some families, but there’s likely a product on the market to help you.
-Some parents prefer a larger, muslin or cotton blanket, while others like the stretch of a thermal blanket that can really pull and stretch around your little one.
-Other products use pouches, pockets, zippers, snaps or Velcro to simulate the swaddle feeling without you actually having to learn the wrapping technique.
+Learning how to wrap a baby in a swaddle blanket is sometimes challenging, but there’s likely a product on the market to help you.
+Some parents prefer a larger muslin or cotton blanket, while others like how a thermal blanket can really pull and stretch around your little one.
+Other products use pouches, pockets, zippers, snaps, or Velcro to simulate the swaddle feeling without you actually having to learn the wrapping technique.

 Promote your baby’s healthy hip development with proper swaddling